 Recognising your significance...

-This time and effort has amounted to something.
-The product is a teacher who thinks critically, who has something of worth to share with her students.
-A person who has never been motivated by the pay cheque is a person who will truly shine as an educator.
+However, all of this time and effort hasn't amounted to nothing.
+The product is a teacher who thinks critically and who has something of worth to share with her students.
 I have been very fortunate to receive fantastic feedback in recent years from parents whose children I tutor.
-For the first time my teaching is being witnessed in their homes, its merits evaluated.
-In schools, limits are set on what I am able to contribute, but outside of that context, the sky is the limit...
+For the first time my teaching is being witnessed in people's homes, its merits evaluated.
+In schools, limits are set on what I am able to contribute, but outside of that context, the sky is the limit! - Mel

 15 December, 2024